-- Mow at the highest level possible to encourage a dense lush, lawn capable crowding out of weeds.
+- Mow at the highest level possible to encourage a dense lush lawn capable of crowding out of weeds.

-- Avoid scalping the lawn when mowing.
-Damaged crowns recover very slow and give weeds an opportunity to establish.
+- Avoid scalping the lawn (cutting it too short) when mowing.
+Damaged grass crowns recover very slowly and give weeds an opportunity to establish.

-- Water deeply and infrequently, maintain adequate soil moisture but do not over-water.
+- Water deeply and infrequently.
+Maintain adequate soil moisture, but do not over-water.
 Many weeds have superficial roots and are aided by frequent watering.

-- Herbicidal soaps are natural products for controlling mosses and algae and there are numerous weed killing formulations using natural oils, concentrates and other organic substances.
-They are all non-selective herbicides and as of yet, there are no organic herbicides yet available that are selective and kill only broadleaf weeds without affecting turf grasses and garden plants, as many chemical weed killers do.
+Herbicidal soaps are natural products for controlling mosses and algae.
+There are numerous weed-killing formulations using natural oils, concentrates, and other organic substances.
+These are all non-selective herbicides; in fact, there are no organic herbicides yet available that are selective and kill only broadleaf weeds without affecting turf grasses and garden plants, as many chemical weed killers do.